PlummerNL/Q-D-Local-Storage/README.md

 Next follow these steps:

 1. Create a table of all of your settings keys (including the keys for weather info and other web info)
-2. Copy your current receive message event to the doSettings function and simplify as in the example code
+2. Copy your current receive message event to the doSettings() function and simplify as in the example code
 3. Add the prefs.setItem() to each branche in your receive message event
-4. Add the getLocalStorage function
+4. Add the getLocalStorage() function
 5. Call the getLocalStorage() somewhere outside any function in your code

 Thats about it.
+The only change to the existing code is to add one line per branch in the receive message event.
 The value you store can be anything, a string, number or a JSON object with weather data or other web provided data.